 - 1. The address of an exit parameter area.
 At entry for job termination the parameter at displacement 28 contains the number of steps in the job.
 (When SMF=BASIC is specified, this field contains the address of the jobname.) - 2.
 The address of an eight-byte area containing the job step name (in EBCDIC).
 This area is aligned left and, if necessary, padded with blanks.
 At job termination the address is zero. - 3.
 The address of a 20-byte area containing the programmer's name (in EBCDIC).
 This area is aligned left and, if necessary, padded with blanks. - 4.
 The address of a four-byte area that contains, in the first three bytes, accumulative job CPU time in hundredths of a second (a binary value).
 The last byte contains the number (binary) of accounting fields in the JOB statement. - 5.
 The address of an area that contains accounting information from the JOB statement.
-This area has the format described earlier in Figure 36, excluding the first field shown (the number of accounting fields).
-If the JOB statement contains no accounting information, the area contains one byte of zeros.
+This area has the format described earlier in Figure 35, excluding the first field shown (the number of accounting fields).
+If the JOB statement contains no accounting information, the area contains one byte of zeros. - 6.
+The address of a four-byte area that contains, in the first three bytes, step CPU time in hundredths of a second (a binary value).
+The last byte contains the number (binary) of accounting fields in the EXEC statement.
+At job termination the address is zero. - 7.
+The address of an area that contains accounting information from the EXEC statement.
+This area has the format described earlier in Figure 35, excluding the first field shown (the number of accounting fields).
+If the EXEC statement contains no accounting information, the area contains one byte of zeros.
+At job termination the address is zero. - 8.
+The address of a two-byte area.
+The first byte is an indicator: if bit 7 is set to 1 when the exit routine is entered, the job has been canceled; if the exit routine sets bit 7 to 1, the job will be canceled.
+The second byte contains the number of the job step currently being processed.
+At job termination, this second byte contains the number of steps in the job.